 \subsection{The Interior and Boundary of the Completable Region}

 Corollary \ref{cor:dom-image} shows that for $p\in\mathcal{M}_A^{>0}\setminus B_{A,E}$, the image $\pi_E(p)$ lies in the interior of the completable region $\pi_E(\mathcal{M}_A)$.
-We will show that the boundary of the completable region consists of the image of the boundary of the model $\pi_E(\partial\mathcal{M}_A)$ and the image of the branch locus $\pi_E(B_{A,E})$, which completely classifies the interior and the boundary of the completable region.
-We accomplish this by better understanding the completions of a partial observation to the non--negative toric variety $X_A^{\ge 0}$.
+We will show that the boundary of the completable region consists of the image of the boundary of the model $\pi_E(\partial\mathcal{M}_A)$ and the image of the singular locus $\pi_E(B_{A,E})$, which completely classifies the interior and the boundary of the completable region.
+We accomplish this by better understanding the completions of a partial observation to the non-negative toric variety $X_A^{\ge 0}$.